-Bestselling Author Jessica Knoll Is Back with a Real Housewives-Inspired Page-Turner, The Favorite Sister
+Sarah Michelle Gellar and More Stars Are 'So Excited to Read' Jessica Knoll’s New 'Real Housewives'-Inspired Page-Turner, 'The Favorite Sister'

 “For whatever you have to say about them, they are dynamic women.
 They have strong personalities.
 They’re loud.
 And we don’t get to see women act like that very often in our culture, so I think it’s something worth celebrating.”

-The novel, out May 15, is already popping up on summer reading lists — you can pick up a copy at your local bookstore or order it online here.
+The novel, out May 15, is already soaring to the top of everyone’s summer reading list — you can pick up a copy at your local bookstore or order it online here.